thinlh07/Bank-Churn-Analysis/README.md

 **10. Customer Status with Exited:** Inactive customers have a higher churn rate (13.0%) compared to active customers (7.3%).
 ![image](https://github.com/user-attachments/assets/4c71ddcf-0b59-41d4-904a-bd75afb5081f)

 **11. Heatmap Findings:** The heatmap indicates that there is non-linear relationship between all features with the target variable (Exit). \
 ![image](https://github.com/user-attachments/assets/6c8a94ad-db0d-418f-9841-e3543f47dbc6)

 ## Dashboard
-I used Power BI to perform visualisation.
-At first, I
+In the Visualization step, I utilized Power BI to create interactive and insightful reports.
+Power BI allowed me to visualize key metrics, trends, and relationships uncovered during the analysis.
+I built dashboards that included various visualizations such as charts, tables, and slicers, enabling me to explore and present the data in a clear and intuitive way.
+This helped in deriving actionable insights, making data-driven decisions, and enhancing the overall understanding of customer behavior and churn patterns.
 ### 1. Column Operations
 - There is no significant difference in churn rate between income groups (found out by Python).
-So, EstimatedSalary have been removed.
+So, EstimatedSalary column was removed.
 - Column Rename: Columns have been renamed for clarity.
 For example, rename "HasCrCard" to "Credit Card", "NumOfProducts" to "No.Products" and so on.
 - Value Replacement: For clarity, I replace all binary values (0 vs 1 ) with suitable values.
 For example, replace 0 to  "Inactive" and 1 to "Active" in "Active Member" column, replace 0 to "Retained" and 1 to "Churned" in "Exited" column and so on. \

 ![image](https://github.com/user-attachments/assets/83e8a00f-edc6-471d-861c-6c3a929b5e4d)

 ### 2. Data Normalisation
-In this project, I applied data normalization techniques to restructure the dataset for churn analysis, transforming it into a star schema to enhance efficiency, reduce redundancy, and improve analytical capabilities.
+I applied data normalization techniques to restructure the dataset for churn analysis, transforming it into a star schema to enhance efficiency, reduce redundancy, and improve analytical capabilities.
 The normalization process followed a systematic approach to organize data into fact and dimension tables.

 The dataset was divided into a fact table and multiple dimension tables:
 The dataset was normalized into a fact table and several dimension tables as follows:
 - Fact Table: A fact_churn table was created to contain transactional and measurable data, including CustomerID, ChurnStatus, and foreign keys linking to the dimension tables.